sourcegraph/about/handbook/product/design/design-and-interaction-guidelines.md

 In these cases, we can utilize web application styles inside the search context to give links greater importance through color and provide additional margin and padding to aid readability.

 ## Accessibility standards
-Our mission is to make it so everyone can code.
+People of all abilities should have first-class access to code and coding.
 In order to achieve this it is vital that our applications are designed and built to be accessible to all.

 We aim for [WCAG Level AA Conformance](https://www.w3.org/WAI/WCAG2AA-Conformance), use [this reference](https://www.w3.org/WAI/WCAG21/quickref/?currentsidebar=%23col_customize&levels=aaa&technologies=smil%2Cflash%2Csl) to get a better understanding of what this involves.